BKaranpatro/Student_Result_Managment_System/README.md

 # Student_Result_Managment_System
-Student_Result_Managment_System Using Java Swing App Frame  is a project where we can register students details and their results using login and password.
+Student_Result_Managment_System Using Java Swing App Frame Student_Result_Managment_System is a project where we can register students details and their results using admin login and password.
+It contains two parts one for Student's login and another for Admin login.
+Admin can login and enter the results and register for new students.
+Student can login via registration number and can see the results.
 JAVA,JFRAME,JAVA SWING,MYSQL,NETBEANS.